exercism/v3/languages/csharp/exercises/concept/properties/.docs/instructions.md

 select the units.

-Unfortunately the British author of this exercise has insisted on being able to retrieve (although not record) the value using his county's idiosyncratic system of weights and measures - stones, pounds and ounces
+Unfortunately the British author of this exercise has insisted on being able to retrieve (although not record) the display weight using his county's idiosyncratic system of weights and measures - stones, pounds and ounces.

 Conversion ratios are as follows:
 - 14 pounds to a stone